BART train drags woman to death as she's tethered to dog

 SEE ALSO: 2 men arguing over freeway crash are fatally struck by 3rd driver

-National transportation officials and BART authorities are investigating how that happened about 3:15 p.m.
+BART said there was was no visual indication the dog was a service animal, but that is under investigation.

-BART said there was was no visual indication the dog was a service animal, but it is under investigation.
+BART allows leashed or harnessed service dogs on trains while all other animals, including non-service dogs, must be in carriers.

 Heather Griffin, who works in a San Francisco dental office, was at the Powell station after the tragedy occurred.

-She saw a woman named Angela standing with a German shepherd which was wearing a service vest, but had no collar or tags.
+She saw a woman named Angela holding onto a German shepherd, which was wearing a service vest, but had no collar or tags, which she said belonged to the woman.

 Angela said she had a "really bad feeling," and so she ended bringing the dog to a BART station agent, who then returned it to Adams' roommate, Griffin recounted.
 Angela waited for that reunion to occur.